-Gram Sabha is the platform identified for such consultations.
-Regularly progress of the project will be disseminated through Gram Sabha.
-The potential post-completion benefits of the project will be documented in coordination with ITDA, Tribal Welfare Department, local governing bodies and line departments (e.g., information regarding new bus-services, ambulance services, etc., will be disseminated on priority basis through Gram Sabha for the immediate benefit of community).
-Gram Sabha meeting will be convened in which the following information will be provided to the Gram Sabha.
+Water User Associations and SHGs would form the platform for such consultations.
+Regularly progress of the project will be disseminated through ULBs.
+The potential post-completion benefits of the project will be documented in coordination with ITDA, Tribal Welfare Department, local governing bodies and line departments (e.g., information regarding new connections, tariffs etc., will be disseminated on priority basis through ULB for the immediate benefit of community).
+Meeting will be convened by the ULBs involving SHGs, Water User groups/ associations in which the information related to project and service delivery shall be shared be conducted by a Project Official and Minutes of the meeting shall be prepared and read out at the end of the meeting for the concurrence of the participants.
+The procedures of the meetings and resolution so passed during the meeting shall be recorded.

-Copy of the TPPF in Telugu language will be provided to the respective Mandal development officers, Gram Panchayat members and Sarpanches.
-Leaflets with salient features of the proposed sub-projects - proposed road-rehabilitation options, road safety measures, geometric improvements, entitlement provisions, grievance redress mechanism, implementation arrangements, etc. will be provided at all local development offices including Gram Panchayats and its elected members.
+Copy of the TPPF in Telugu language will be provided to the respective Mandal development officers, Councilors, MLAs.
+Leaflets with salient features of the proposed sub-projects, grievance redress mechanism, implementation arrangements, etc. will be provided at all local development offices including ULBs.

-Separate discussions will be organised for women participants to ensure active participation of women in consultations.
+Separate discussions will be organised for women groups to ensure active participation of women in consultations.
 One session of the consultations shall be devoted for the dissemination of information on development schemes being implemented.
-The session shall be conducted by a Project Official and Minutes of the meeting shall be prepared and read out at the end of the meeting for the concurrence of the participants.
-The procedures of the meetings and resolution so passed during the Gram Sabha shall be recorded.
+The session shall

-5.9 Institutional Structure and Implementation Arrangements
+5.8 Institutional Structure and Implementation Arrangements

-During implementation of the Project, PRED along with Project Management Consultant (PMC) and Contractor will be responsible for ensuring that the TPP is implemented diligently in the spirit of TPPF.
-Implementation of TPP will be the collective responsibility of PRED, PMC and Contractor for which the support from local governing bodies, ITDA, Tribal Welfare Department and other key stakeholders.
+During implementation of the Project, APUFIDC along with Project Management Consultant (PMC) and Contractor will be responsible for ensuring that the TPP is implemented diligently in the spirit of TPPF.
+Implementation of TPP will be the collective responsibility of APUFIDC, PMC, ULB and Contractor for which the support from local governing bodies, ITDA, Tribal Welfare Department and other key stakeholders.
 An indicative responsibility mechanism has been presented in Table below:

+Table 5-1: Institutional Responsibilities

-Table 5-1: Ir System Designation Responsibilities Coordinating/ Facilitating Agency Engineer-in-Chief PRED Overview of the project implementation Ensure timely budget for the TPP Coordination with key stakeholders for creating an enabling environment Participate in major meetings with Tribal Development Department Monthly review of the progress Superintending Engineer - PRED Overall responsible for TPP/TPPF implementation Reporting to various stakeholders (AIIB, Regulatory bodies) on status of TPP implementation Coordination with PRED Staff (Field Engineers) Review of the progress made by Contractor Executive Engineers PRED Assisting SE in overall implementation of TPP Review of periodic reports on EMP, SMP and RPF implementation and advising SE in taking corrective measures.
-Conducting periodic field inspection of EMP, SMP and RFP implementation Assisting SE in reporting various stakeholders (AIIB, Regulatory bodies) on status of TPP implementation PMU/ PIU Environmental Specialist Social Specialist (Project Management Consultants (PMC)) Responsible for supervision of effective implementation of TPP measures by the Contractor Review progress reports and periodic reporting to PRED about the status of TPP implementation Work in close coordination with Field Engineers (PRED) and Contractor Preparing Social training program and conducting the same for field Engineers and Engineers of Contractor PMC shall be responsible for facilitating and on-ground implementation of TPP Capacity building and training to PRED functionaries / Local Self Governing bodies, Tribal Development Department involved with the implementation of TPP Periodic monitoring of TPP implementation Contractor Contractor's (Contractor) Responsible for ensuring the implementation of TPP.
+System Designation Responsibilities 8 Overview of the project implementation C 1: .: / Ensure timely budget for the TPP Coordinating/ Managing Director Coordination with key stakeholders for creating an enabling Facilitating APUFIDC environment Agency Participate in major meetings with Tribal Development Department Monthly review of the progress Overall responsible for TPP/TPPF implementation Chief Engineer Reporting to various stakeholders (AIIB, Regulatory bodies) on status Chief Engineer of TPP implementation APUFIDC Coordination with APUFIDC Staff (Field Engineers) Review of the progress made by Contractor Assisting SE in overall implementation of TPP Review of periodic reports on EMP, SMP and RPF implementation Evenutive Engineers and advising SE in taking corrective measures.
+Executive Engineers PHMED Conducting periodic field inspection of EMP, SMP and RFP FIMED implementation Assisting SE in reporting various stakeholders (AIIB, Regulatory bodies) on status of TPP implementation Responsible for supervision of effective implementation of TPP measures by the Contractor Review progress reports and periodic reporting to APUFIDC about the status of TPP implementation Environmental Work in close coordination with Field Engineers (APUFIDC) and Specialist Contractor PMU Social Specialist Preparing Social training program and conducting the same for field T IVIC (Project Engineers and Engineers of Contractor Management PMC shall be responsible for facilitating and on-ground Consultants (PMC)) implementation of TPP Capacity building and training to APUFIDC functionaries / Local Self Governing bodies, Tribal Development Department involved with the implementation of TPP Periodic monitoring of TPP implementation Contractor's Responsible for ensuring the implementation of TPP.
+Contractor staff Prepare and submit monthly reports to APUFIDC on the status of implementation TPP THE A Responsible for mobilising tribal community and ensuring community D 1 ITDA support Panchayat Coordinate with APUFIDC / PMC for identification of project Department affected persons and, if necessary arrange for dovetailing them with rural development and tribal welfare schemes